12 Best & Easy Freelance Jobs for Beginners

 Translation

 Again, if you know different languages but are uncomfortable teaching, you can work as a translator.
-Your job will include translating various documents, including articles, instructions manuals, scripts, etc.
+Your job will include translating various documents, including articles, instruction manuals, scripts, etc.

-Since the translation industry is bigger than ever, it’s easy to get a headstart.
-You can earn anything between $20 and $30 for an hour of translation.
+Since the translation industry is bigger than ever, getting a headstart is easy.
+You can earn between $20 and $30 for an hour of translation.

 How to Start: